The Radical How

 In 2024 we published a paper called The Radical How.
 Kindly commissioned by the UK innovation agency, NESTA, it makes a case for governments radically changing how they work.

 You can download the full report in PDF format.
+And if you're interested in our Canadian version, head over here or download the Canadian version.

 "We think the constraints facing the next government provide an unmissable opportunity to change how government works.